Normal mode features

 Home & lock screen

-- Customize favorite applications — Add a row of pinned icons at the bottom of all the screens.
-Some tablet models may not support this feature.
+- Customize favorite applications — Adds a row of pinned icons at the bottom of the screen.
+Some tablet models might not support this feature.
+You can customize the apps on both the Internal screen and Cover screen on Samsung Galaxy Z Fold series devices.

-- Clear all favorite applications from the Home screen - Remove all current favorite applications from the device home screen.
+- Clear all favorite applications from the Home screen — Removes all favorite apps from the device Home screen.
+You can remove favorite apps from both the Internal screen and Cover screen on Samsung Galaxy Z Fold series devices.

-- Clear all shortcuts from the Home screen — Remove all current app icons and widgets from the home screen.
+- Clear all shortcuts from the Home screen — Removes all current app icons and widgets from the home screen.
+You can remove all shortcuts from both the Internal screen and Cover screen on Samsung Galaxy Z Fold series devices.

-- Device screen preview - Use the Select grid drop-down menu to display phone app icons in a 4x4, 4x5 (Default), 4x6, or 5x6 grid and tablet app icons in a 6x5, 6x6, 8x4, 8x6 grid.
-If the device does not support the grid dimensions specified, this setting may create an error.
+- Device screen preview — Use the Select grid list to arrange phone app icons in a 4x4, 4x5 (Default), 4x6, or 5x6 grid, and tablet app icons in a 6x5, 6x6, 8x4, or 8x6 grid.
+If the device does not support the grid dimensions specified, this setting might cause the grid to be truncated.

 A lock screen is also available to hide separate Time, Date, Owner information, Notifications, Help Text, Battery information and Shortcuts.
 Select one or all widgets as needed to visually inspect and hide widgets from the device display.

-Refer to the Lock settings item and optionally select Set automatic lock time to enable a drop-down menu used to set the idle time between the screen timeout, set in the Sound & display area, and the device lock time.
-The set lock time will persist after a firmware update.
+If you select Set automatic lock time, you can choose the idle time between the screen timeout, set in the Sound & display area, and the device lock time.
+The set lock time persists even after a firmware update.

 Additional Home & lock screen settings (Knox 3.4 and above devices only)